 The guidance sets out the extended powers and duties in the Special Educational Needs and Disability (First-tier Tribunal Recommendations Power) Regulations 2017.
 It explains how the appeal process will work, what happens if recommendations are not followed and the support available for commissioners and families.
 This guidance is also published on GOV.UK. at https://www.gov.uk/government/publications/extended-powers-send-tribunal-national-trial.

-Short summary explaining the key elements of the national trial
+Summary for local areas explaining the key elements of the national trial - Updated November 2020

-Short document providing a summary of the context, aims and objectives of the trial, responsibilities of local authority SEND teams, health and social care commissioners, and the support available.
+This short document sets out the context, aims and objectives of the trial, and provides a helpful summary of the responsibilities of local authority SEND teams, health and social care commissioners, and the support available.

-Short summary for parents and young people explaining the key elements of the national trial
+Summary for parents and young people explaining the key elements of the national trial - Updated June 2020

-Short document setting out the aims of the trial and what it means for parents and young people.
+This short document sets out the aims of the trial and what it means for parents and young people.
 This includes the support available for parents and young people.